 This means you have to use the proprietary software Sigma Photo Pro for the RAW file conversion.
 The format of the DP2M raw files is at the moment not supported by Adobe Lightroom.
 Even if it will be supported in the future it is very likely that the quality of the raw conversion is not as good as with the Sigma software.
 This means you can’t use your normal LR or PS workflow with the DP2M images but instead have to convert the X3F raw files with SPP to 16-bit TIF files (luckily batch processing is possible) and then import the TIFs to LR and make the final adjustments.
 You also have to archive both the X3F files and the TIF files to be sure, that you can do any PP changes later.
 And both the TIF files and the X3F files are huge.

 This annoying workflow with the DP2M is the biggest disadvantage of this camera for me.

 The question is, whether it is better to do the sharpening at the RAW conversion in SPP or later in LR.

-Theoretical the Foveon sensor has the characteristic that colors of longer wavelength which penetrate deeper in the silicon suffer from some diffusion of the electrons leading to a slight loss of sharpness.
+Theoretical the Foveon sensor has the characteristic that colors of the longer wavelength which penetrate deeper in the silicon suffer from some diffusion of the electrons leading to a slight loss of sharpness.
 Therefore the red channel should need a stronger sharpening compared to the blue and green channels.
 Since this is not necessary for Bayer-Pattern images only the SPP software will provide this function.

-On the other side the sharpening algorithm in the Adobe software (LR and PS) is optimized over many years and is quite refined now.
+On the other side, the sharpening algorithm in the Adobe software (LR and PS) is optimized over many years and is quite refined now.